 You can poll SPNIDEN through the SPNIDEN bit in the Debug Control Register.
 You must perform a cache sync operation before debug or any analysis that relies on this signal.
 Synchronizers for the signal are added to prevent any issues from asynchronous domain control.

 The event monitoring bus is enabled by writing to the event monitoring bus enable bit in the Auxiliary Control Register.
-Table 2-20 shows the event pins.
+Table 2-20 on page 2-40 shows the event pins.

 Table 2-21 Event pins